-Gas prices - slight price decreases in Copenhagen, Athens and London customers in Copenhagen pay by far the highest electricity price within the capital cities of the EU-15 (though 55% is made up of taxes), while customers in Athens pay the least.
+Energy Price breakdown - Market forces represent less than half of the electricity bill and by a staggering 330% per kWh of gas.
+Household customers in Copenhagen pay by far the highest electricity price within the capital cities of the EU-15 (though 55% is made up of taxes), while customers in Athens pay the least.
 Natural gas household customers in Stockholm pay by far the most within the capital cities of the EU-15 where end-user prices are over 80% higher than in the second most expensive city Copenhagen and more than three times as much as in the British capital city where Londoners enjoy by far the lowest prices.
-The incredibly high prices in Stockholm can largely be explained by the limited size of the residential market (there are only about 44,000 household gas customers in the whole of Sweden) and the fact that gas heating is almost nonexistent in Sweden.
+The incredibly high prices in Stockholm can largely be explained by the limited size of the residential market (there are only about 44,000 household gas customers in the whole of Sweden1) and the fact that gas heating is almost nonexistent in Sweden.